-NOTICE: The numbers in the figures refer to the photos on pages 53 and 54.
+A Notice: The numbers in the figures refer to the photos on page 8 and page 10.

 Semiautomatic firing.
+Semiautomatic firing.
 Px4 Storm Beretta pistols will automatically reload after each round is fired, as long as there are cartridges in the magazine.

-Rotating barrel (Fig. 1-2/E).
-The Px4 Storm pistol uses a durable rotating barrel locking system.
+Rotating barrel.
+(Fig. 1-Fig. 2/E) LThe Px4 Storm pistol uses a durable rotating barrel locking system.
 The locking lugs increase accuracy when firing.
 Reduced friction areas between the barrel, slide and central block, guarantee smoothness of operation and great reliability in all conditions.
-In addition, the enlarged outer barrel muzzle diameter ensures a precise and constant barrel-to-slide coupling enhancing the accuracy of the pistol.
+In addition, the enlarged outer barrel muzzle diameter ensures a precise and constant barrel-toslide coupling enhancing the accuracy of the pistol.